ecourtial/gmg/README.md

 ## Changelog

+### 3.3.0
+* Added a new feature: "Best Game Forever".
+Different from the hall of fames.
+BGF games are still valuable today, while some entries in the HOF were valuable only at time.

 ### 3.2.0
 * Added a blacktheme (the white one is no longer applied).
 * Added a "Has the box" badge when we have the original box (not a re-edition).